Ellies! Hippos! You’re on a “Zambezi Queen” River Cruise!

 For more information about the Zambezi Queen and Chobe Princesses, see the Zambezi Queen Collection website.

-Also visit Victoria Falls
+Victoria Falls

-When in the area, be sure to also visit nearby Victoria Falls, one of the world’s seven natural wonders.
+When in the area, be sure to also visit nearby Victoria Falls, one of the world’s seven natural wonders:

-On the Zimbabwe side, we loved our stay at the Victoria Falls Safari Club.
+- On the Zimbabwe side: We loved our stay at the Victoria Falls Safari Club.
 It offers an exclusive hotel-within-a-hotel experience.
 (And it was fascinating to attend the unique vulture feeding experience!)

 Our top travel tips and resources

-Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
-We especially like Booking’s flexible cancellation policy!
+→ Hotels: Booking.com is our go-to for scoring a “wow” hotel – or at least a decent one – often at lower rates than the hotel’s own website.
+(We especially like Booking’s flexible cancellation policy!)
+You can also find great discounted rates on Expedia, especially for hotels in the U.S. and Mexico.

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+→ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Flights: To book the cheapest flights, search on Google Flights or Expedia.
-(Just be aware Expedia tickets may be non-refundable.)
+→ Flights: For the cheapest flights, search on Google Flights or Expedia.
+(Just be aware Expedia tickets are often non-refundable.
+If you want more flexibility, it’s usually worth booking directly with the airline, even if it costs a bit more.)

-Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!
+→ Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!

-Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.
+→ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often a great way to explore off the beaten path.
+→ Car rental: Renting a car is often a great way to explore off the beaten path.
 Discover Cars searches car rental companies so you get the lowest rates.

-eSIMS: Stay connected affordably with Airalo eSIMS covering 200+ countries and trusted by 10 million+ users, including us!
+→ eSIMS: Stay connected affordably with Airalo eSIMS covering 200+ countries and trusted by 10 million+ users, including us!
 (No more huge roaming bills!)

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+→ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+→ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
+→ Need more help planning your trip?
 Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.

 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!

-Photo credits: 4, 12, 14 to 16, 18 © Janice and George Mucalov, SandInMySuitcase | Remaining photos the Zambezi Queen Collection
+Photo credits: 5, 13, 15 to 17, 19 © Janice and George Mucalov, SandInMySuitcase | Remaining photos the Zambezi Queen Collection

 About the authors